 Types of Mortgage Loans

-If you’ve got only minimal cash to make a down payment and your credit history has a few blemishes, a federal government-backed loan is most likely your best choice.
+If you have a minimal amount of cash to make a down payment and your credit history has a few flaws, a federal government-backed loan is most likely your best choice.
 FHA (Federal Housing Administration) loans allow down payments as low as 3.5 percent along with generous credit underwriting.

 If you have more than 10 percent or 20 percent to put down, these may be your best bet.
-Conventional loans are designed to be sold to Fannie Mae and Freddie Mac (the government-chartered mega-investors).
-The downside is conventional underwriting rules are more strict and banks may impose add-on fees to loans, increasing your cost.
-Down payments below 10 percent may be possible but they require high private mortgage insurance premiums.
+Keep in mind that lower down payments may be possible but they require high private mortgage insurance premiums.

-With your records gathered in advance, knowledge of your credit score and know-how of different financing options, the process of finding the best financing for your new home based on your unique needs will be faster, easier and more efficient.
+With your documents in-hand and knowing your credit score and the different loan options, finding financing for your new home based on your unique needs will be faster, easier and more efficient.

 Contact a licensed housing specialist now!
 602-429-6789